 Since doggy dentures aren’t a thing, keeping your pup’s teeth clean and gums healthy is crucial for their overall health and well-being.
-Obviously, the best way to get your dog’s teeth clean is to have the vet scrape them while your dog is under anesthesia.
-This can be very expensive and there are risks associated with anesthesia, so you want to do everything you can to keep your dog’s teeth clean yourself.
+Obviously, the best way to clean your dog’s teeth is to have the vet scrape them while your dog is under anesthesia.
+This can be very expensive and there are risks associated with anesthesia.
+It’s best to do everything you can to clean your dog’s teeth yourself.

-Brushing your dog’s teeth every day with a dog-safe toothpaste is the best way to do that, but some dogs hate it and will run from the sight of a toothbrush.
+Brushing every day with a dog-safe toothpaste is the best way to clean your dog’s teeth, but some dogs hate it and will run from the sight of a toothbrush.
 Luckily, there are other options that your dog might actually enjoy.
 Here are 10 ways to clean your dog’s teeth that they won’t hate.

 #1 – Natural dental sprays